-DOJ Watchdog To Review Conduct Of FBI, Other Justice Officials Ahead Of Election
+DOJ Watchdog To Review Pre-Election Conduct Of FBI, Other Justice Officials

 America

-DOJ Watchdog To Review Conduct Of FBI, Other Justice Officials Ahead Of Election
+DOJ Watchdog To Review Pre-Election Conduct Of FBI, Other Justice Officials

 The Justice Department's watchdog has launched a sweeping review of conduct by the FBI director and other department officials before the presidential election, following calls from Congress and members of the public.

 Top advisers to Democratic candidate Hillary Clinton have blamed FBI Director James Comey, in part, for her loss in November.
-Now, federal investigators say they will examine whether public statements by Comey in July, October and November 2016 ran afoul of policies that caution officials not to influence the outcome of an election and to avoid making derogatory comments about people who have not been formally charged with wrongdoing.
+Now, federal investigators say they will examine whether public statements by Comey in July, October and November 2016 ran afoul of policies that caution officials not to influence the outcome of an election and to avoid making derogatory comments about people who haven't been formally charged with wrongdoing.

-The FBI had no immediate comment on the broad review, though Comey has told friends and employees he had few good choices in the investigation into Clinton's handling of classified information on her private email server.
+The FBI had no immediate comment on the broad review, though Comey has told friends and employees that he had few good choices in the investigation into Clinton's handling of classified information on her private email server.

 Inspector General Michael Horowitz said he would not "substitute" his judgment on the declination to prosecute Clinton for that of prosecutors and the FBI.
 And he said the review could expand based on what his investigators encounter along the way.